-The Official Surfboard Design Guide
+Surfboard Design Guide

-SurfboardSurfboard design is the art of hand shaping a surfboard from a foam blank or piece of wood and making it into a vehicle for riding waves.
-The finished surfboard design is radically different from the crude materials it started as before a shaper begins to form the board.
-Shapers spend countless hours honing their craft, becoming better surfboard builders one board at a time.
+In order to make the best surfboards, shapers spend countless hours honing their craft, becoming better surfboard builders one board at a time.
 Luckily for us, their passion and commitment result in surfboards that will enhance our skills and increase enjoyment in the water.
-Here are some of the elements a surfboard shape keeps in mind while designing a new board.
+Here are some of the elements a surfboard shaper keeps in mind while designing a new board.

 The three main aspects of surfboard design are: